aimrt.rpc

 “”

-• The Server’s executor will use the same executor as the Client during invocation.
-Similarly, the executor after Client invocation will use the executor from Server response.
+• The Server’s executor will use the executor at the time of Client invocation.
+Similarly, the executor after Client invocation will use the executor at the time of Server return.

 aimrt: